 The information was released as British Prime Minister Keir Starmer welcomed more than 300 global business leaders at the International Investment Summit held in London today (October 14) to encourage foreign investment.

-Accordingly, ServiceNow will invest $1.5 billion in the UK to build an artificial intelligence (AI) data processing center.
+Accordingly, ServiceNow will invest 1.5 billion dollars in the UK to build an artificial intelligence (AI) data processing center.
 This huge amount of money will be used to expand office space and increase the size of employees far beyond the 1,000 people currently working here.

-ServiceNow, CyrusOne, CloudHQ and CoreWeave to invest $8.2bn in UK data centres.
+ServiceNow, CyrusOne, CloudHQ and CoreWeave will invest $8.2 billion in UK data centres.

 In addition to expanding its business, ServiceNow will also invest cash into localizing data processing for large language models (LLMs), AI models that rely on massive amounts of training data to be able to understand and generate text like a human.

-Policymakers and regulators in Europe are increasingly emphasizing what they call “AI sovereignty.”
-This refers to the idea that the technologies and data that underpin advanced AI systems should be stored in Europe and more accurately reflect the culture and history of its people.
+Policymakers and regulators in Europe are increasingly emphasizing what is known as “AI sovereignty .”
+This refers to the idea that the technologies and data that underpin advanced AI systems should be stored in Europe and more accurately reflect the culture and history of the region’s people.

 ServiceNow also plans to deliver new skills programmes in the UK that are expected to reach 240,000 learners.

-“The UK is embracing a massive technological transformation.
+“The UK is embracing large-scale technological transformation.
 In this new era of AI, they continue to be a global leader in driving innovation for the benefit of all communities,” Bill McDermott, CEO of ServiceNow, told reporters today.

 “Our investment helps accelerate AI in the UK, empowering people, enriching experiences and strengthening social bonds.
-Together, ServiceNow and our customers across the UK are driving a future where technology benefits everyone,” added McDermott.
+Together, ServiceNow and our customers across the UK are working towards a future where technology benefits everyone,” added McDermott.

-Meanwhile, two other US data centre operators have also announced plans to invest billions of dollars in the UK.
-CyrusOne has confirmed plans to expand its investment in the country to £2.5bn ($3.25bn) over the coming years, while CloudHQ has committed to developing a new £1.9bn ($2.47bn) data centre facility in Didcot, Oxfordshire.
+Meanwhile, two other US data center operators have also announced plans to invest billions of dollars in the UK.
+CyrusOne confirmed plans to expand its investment in the country to £2.5 billion ($3.25 billion) in the coming years, while CloudHQ pledged to develop a new £1.9 billion ($2.47 billion) data center facility in Didcot, Oxfordshire.

-Earlier this year, another US tech company, Salesforce, opened its first global AI hub in London, a space the company is using to facilitate AI training and upskilling programs and foster industry collaboration.
+Earlier this year, another US tech company, Salesforce, opened its first global AI hub in London, a space the company is using to facilitate AI training and upskilling programs as well as promote industry collaboration.

-The AI centre is part of a $4bn investment Salesforce is committing to in the UK over five years from June 2023.
+The AI centre is part of a $4 billion investment Salesforce is committing to in the UK over five years from June 2023.

 (According to CNBC)